 The world is rapidly changing.
-Men needs to change their customs and thoughts to accommodate the changing realities and circumstances for and of women.
-It is a normal occurrence in the developing and the developed world nowadays to see women increasingly becoming financially independent than men.
+Men needs to change too.
+They need to change their customs and thoughts process to accommodate the changing realities and circumstances for and of women.
+Currently, it is a normal occurrence in both the developing and the developed world to see women increasingly becoming financially independent than men.

-The fact that they are more girls than boys in most colleges (Rocheleau, M. (2006), Pew Research Center, (2014) and National Center for Education Statistics, (2012) is a tale tell sign of what is to yet to come.
+The fact that they are more girls than boys in most colleges (Rocheleau, M. (2006), Pew Research Center, (2014) and National Center for Education Statistics, (2012) is a tale tell sign of what is yet to come.

-There is a need to define success, relationship structures, and marriage differently so that they may go along with the changing world.
+Thus, there is a need to define success, relationship structures, and marriage differently so that these societal values go along with the changing world.
 Again, I am not advocating for men to depend on their women.
-What I am saying here is in order to have a balanced family life that imparts value to kids (the rounded child concept), sometimes it is necessary to have one of the parents take a more direct role in the kids’ upbringing, thus losing ground in the financial aspect of the relationship.
+What I am saying here is this— in order for families to have a balanced family life that imparts value to children (the rounded child concept), sometimes it is necessary to have one of the parents take a more direct role in the children’s ‘ upbringing.
+This may lead to one of the partners losing ground in the financial aspect of the relationship.
 It can be the father or the mother.
-Which one?
-It doesn’t matter.
-Does it?